1. EN

 Built to ensure ongoing safe and reliable natural gas delivery, TC Energy’s NGTL System delivers energy to millions of North Americans every day as an essential part of the integrated TC Energy pipeline network.

-To meet the Alberta oilsands’ growing energy demand, we are investing in the Leming Lake Sales Lateral Loop (Field Lake Section) Project, a natural gas pipeline expansion project on our NGTL System in northern Alberta.
+To meet the Alberta oilsands’ growing energy demand, we constructed the Leming Lake Sales Lateral Loop (Field Lake Section) Project, a natural gas pipeline expansion project on our NGTL System in northern Alberta.

 Down arrow